julsraemy/GenIIIF/README.md

 ## Rationale
 At the moment, the PIA infrastructure, though the deployment of the Simple Image Presentation Interface ([SIPI](https://sipi.io/)), supports the IIIF Image API 3.0 as well the IIIF Presentation API 3.0 to some extent where [IIIF Manifests have been generated](https://github.com/Participatory-Image-Archives/pia-iiif-manifest-host) on the basis of existing digital surrogates from the Swiss Society for Folklore Studies (SSFS) such as `https://iiif.participatory-archives.ch/14759/manifest.json`.

-The purpose of GenIIIF is for (savvy) end users to create custom IIIF Collections.
+The purpose of GenIIIF is for (savvy) end users to create custom IIIF Collections, to save the generated JSON file and display the digital objects in compatible viewers such as Mirador or the Universal Viewer.

 ## IIIF-compliant resources
 IIIF-compliant resources are serialised in [JSON-LD](https://json-ld.org/).
 From the different types (cf. [Defined Types of the IIIF Data Model](https://iiif.io/api/presentation/3.0/#21-defined-types)), there are two important ones (`Manifest` and `Collection`: